-Many people say that their time in college was the best time of their lives, and that if they could do anything over, it’d be those four (or two, or five) years on campus.
+Many people say that their time in college was the best time of their lives, and that if they could do anything over, it’d be those four (or five) years on campus.
 While you should be excited, it’s also normal to be a little apprehensive or nervous about the transition from high school to college.
 After all, you’re an adult now, and with being an adult come adult responsibilities like budgeting, balancing new friends and a social life with academics and a job if you land one.
-Don’t be fooled by all the spare time it may seem that you have and let procrastination and weak time management land you at risk of failing classes or worse.
 With a little bit of preparation and a few tips on the basics of campus life, even the most overwhelmed freshmen can learn how to navigate that first year of personal freedom successfully.

 Managing Money, Time

 Sticking to a budget while in college is a lot about willpower, and those who don’t learn how to manage limited funds in college could be at risk for a mountain of credit card debt waiting for them once they graduate.
 Take advantage of offers that target college students but wouldn’t damage your credit rating, like free checking and reduced ticket prices at movie theaters.
-(Or rent a movie if you’re really trying to be frugal.)
 The spending decisions you make in college will stick with you well after you’re done with school, and if you use your blank credit score slate and spend (and save) responsibly, chances are you’ll take what you’ve learned and be wiser when you’re budgeting that first paycheck from your first job post-graduation.